ricorx7/xv_11_driver_humble_jetson/README.md

 # XV-11 Driver For Lidar From Neato

+This specific version is intended to be used on a Jetson Nano in a docker container that is running ROS2 Humble in Ubuntu 18.

+This is a port from https://github.com/muditguptacode/xv_11_driver_humble.

 This is a port of the popular ROS driver called  xv_11_laser_driver

 This is a port so most credit goes to original developers.